Megalounge/nutori-lone-eft-dma-radar/README.md

    - Added loot info widget (credit: [Mambo](<https://github.com/Mambo-Noob/eft-dma-radar>))

 ## Functionality
+   - Split `AdvancedMemWrites` into `MonoPatches` and `NativePatches`
+      - `MonoPatches` controls the patching of mono compiled functions (game functions)
+      - `NativePatches` controls the patching of native compiled functions (NativeHook, AntiPage, Advanced Chams, etc..)
    - Removed mono function patching from the silent aimbot entirely (Might add back later).
 I've replaced it with a silent aim method that only writes memory values.
    - Added `ToggleWeaponCollisions` (Risky, Only visible client-side)
       - Marked as risky because of the potential to shoot through walls with it, which could be checked server-side.